 Reference Types

-All objects that have a reference-type have an associated shallow (polymorphic) assignment op- erator that simply changes the value of the reference.
+All objects that have a reference-type have an associated shallow (polymorphic) assignment operator that simply changes the value of the reference.
 Furthermore reference-types are safe, meaning that under no circumstances can a reference point to an invalid object.
 At any single point in time a reference can either refer to the null object or to a valid object.

 The semantics for Reference types is defined by the DDS-PSM-Cxx class dds::core::Reference.
-In the context of this specification the semantics implied by the Refer- enceType is mandatory, yet the implementation provided as part of this standard is provided to show one possible way of implementing this semantics.
+In the context of this specification the semantics implied by the ReferenceType is mandatory, yet the implementation provided as part of this standard is provided to show one possible way of implementing this semantics.

 All DDS-PSM-Cxx reference-types store references to a delegate.
-To avoid imposing too many constraints on the actual implementation of the DDS-PSM-Cxx standard while ensuring that effi- ciency can be retained, all DDS-PSM-Cxx reference-types are template classes whose parameter is the DELEGATE.
+To avoid imposing too many constraints on the actual implementation of the DDS-PSM-Cxx standard while ensuring that efficiency can be retained, all DDS-PSM-Cxx reference-types are template classes whose parameter is the DELEGATE.
 Each vendor will plug-in his implementation simply by providing a file that instantiates the DDS-PSM-Cxx API with its own delegates.
 Furthermore, by using this approach, the same API can be used without changes on multiple implementations.
 At the limit, it is possi- ble for end-users to program to the OMG provided DDS-PSM-Cxx and then switch from one DDS to another by simply switching to use his own mapping file and his libraries.
 Finally, the PSM also provides weak references.

 The table below lists all the DDS PIM classes that have reference semantics: